 From small to large format maps, we offer map design services using the principles of cartography and graphic design.
 Our main tool Geographic Information Systems (GIS) allow us to develop a variety of mapping processes and data transformations and render maps for different audiences and purposes.

 Using the combined advantages of the Web and Geographic Information Systems (GIS) we offer our partners several web mapping applications deployed through the Web.
 Without the need of specialized software, our users can access critical conservation related geographic data at anytime.

 Data analysis is a critical element to understanding underlying processes in wildlife habitat and wildlands conservation.
 Through spatial analysis, geo-statistics, and spatial modeling we offer our partners an array of analysis services that explain or predict implications of opportunities and threats to wildlife and wildlife habitat interactions.

-We are thrilled to announce that in the summer of 2018 our GIS lab outgrew our main office at ArtSpace Commons (Suite B-117) and so moved around the corner (Artspace A-108), where they now have separate facilities and dedicated staff that working on developing specialized GIS applications and research in the areas of large landscape conservation, wildlife corridors, and ecoregional planning.
+In 2018, we completed the implementation of our GIS Lab as a dedicated branch of Wild Utah Project that works on developing specialized GIS services, applications, and research in the areas of large landscape conservation, wildlife corridors, and eco-regional planning.
 Our plan is to grow our current GIS staff, increase GIS internship opportunities, and host a doctoral fellowship in partnership with local universities.
-Stay tuned for updates on our new GIS Lab!